 Melinda believes everyone has a story.
 When you take time to listen and understand a person’s story, you build a relationship and trust naturally.
 It is not about what products and services you offer.
 It is about realizing the uniqueness of each business and person and finding a mutually beneficial solution.
 Her favorite quote by Ralph Waldo Emerson says, “Nothing great was ever achieved without enthusiasm.”
 Those that know Melinda know enthusiasm is something she has plenty of.
 Outside of the office, you can find her with her family at a baseball park, on a soccer field, skiing, boating, hiking, or at a dance competition.

 David Sturdivant, EVP, Treasury Management

-David works with his clients to understand their needs and objectives in order to recommend solutions that help businesses manage cash flows more efficiently.
-At Fourth Capital, he enjoys the positive collaboration of experienced banking professionals that are genuinely eager to share their knowledge for the benefit of the client.
+David works with clients to understand their needs and objectives in order to recommend solutions that help manage cash flows more efficiently.
+At Fourth Capital, he enjoys the positive collaboration of our experienced banking professionals that are genuinely eager to share their knowledge for the benefit of the client.
 David received his bachelor’s degree in marketing from the University of Mississippi, and holds over 30 years of Treasury Management experience.
 Rooted in Tennessee history, David’s grandparents were Johnnie Wright and the Queen of Country Music, Kitty Wells.
 Outside of the office, David enjoys being with family and friends, running, and performing any type of work outside around his yard.

 - Board of Directors

-It all begins with people.
+It’s all about people.
 Which is why we’ve set out to build a place where ideas and merit win, not titles and pedigree.
 It’s about the ‘what’ and not the ‘who’.
 We’re looking for people who are motivated to create, contribute, and eager to take on new challenges.